ESD community FOCUS committee discussing redistricting among other capacity solutions

 HOW TO REDISTRICT

-If the ESD Board of Directors or local residents find redistricting to be good for the good of the district or the Enumclaw community, there are two ways to go about it.
+If the Enumclaw School District Board of Directors or local residents find redistricting is good for district or the community, there are two ways to go about it.

-The first is a resident petition, which would require more than 50% of active voters in the district to sign a petition.
-However, citizen-initiated petitions can only request that an entire district be redistricted, not portions.
-DC
+The first is a resident petition, which would require more than 50% of active voters in the city affected by the redistricting to sign a petition.

-The only way to partially redistrict is for the majority of a school board to initiate the petition.
+Another way to redistrict is for the majority of a school board to initiate the petition.

-If both districts agree to the petition, the local Educational Service District (Enumclaw is located in Pacific 121) writes up the order.
+If both districts agree to the petition, the local Educational Service District (Enumclaw is located in Puget Sound 121) writes up the order.

-And if they can’t come to an agreement, the Educational Service District holds a hearing to approve or reject the petition.
+For either a citizens-petition or district petition, if the districts involved can’t come to an agreement, the Educational Service District holds a hearing to approve or reject the petition.
 Appeals on the Educational Service District’s decision can only be filed if it doesn’t follow its rules or acts in an arbitrary manner.

 If any petition, citizen- or board-initiated, is rejected at any point in these processes, a new petition can’t be put forward for another five years.